digipres/workbench/src/dataflows/bfi-na.md

 end
 ```

+Notes to integrate:

+1. Deposit
+2. CID Record Creation
+3. Assign ID to digital file (rename file)

+- CID record creation generates unique ID
+- Sources: Portable carriers, HDD/SSD/data tape
+- We don't use BagIt or other format AIP container/process
+- we do
+  - validation
+  - QC
+  - some normalisation
+  - prep for autoingest (file naming to standard)
+  - some TAR, some RAWcooked
+- only acquisitions here, not digitisation from physical collections, is this intentional?
+- this diagram only covers A/V and images, not documents (not currently preserving actively)

 At the end of the ingest process, there are immediately accessible 'access copies' (DIPs) and the 'preservation copies' (AIPs) are stored on multiple tapes.
 The Collections Information Database (CID) contains all metadata needed for management and discovery of content, along with the appropriate identifier for the information packages that contain the digital assets.
 The CID remains the master metadata store, and this metadata is preserved independently of the DPI.

 The code for the core `autoingest job` and related workflows is here: [bfidatadigipres/BFI_scripts](https://github.com/bfidatadigipres/BFI_scripts).

 ## Access Dataflow

 There are two different modes of access.
-Some content is available over the public web, and some is only available on site.
+Some content is available over the public web (rights clearance required), while TBC???virtually all collection material is available on site.

 ### Internet Access